New York vital records timeline: Key dates that impact your research

 No civil vital records exist for this time period - the colonial Dutch viewed tracking births, marriages, and deaths as a function best served by the church, not the state.1

-For this reason, some good substitute vital records for New York can be found in records of the Dutch Reformed Church, the primary church governing the earliest NY settlers.
+For this reason, some good substitute vital records for New York can be found in records of the Dutch Reformed Church, the primary church governing the earliest New Netherland and some New York settlers.
 Our New York State Religious Records collection includes colonial baptism and marriage records from this church and many others.

 “The minister or town clark of every parrish shall well and truly and plainly record all births marriages and burials that shall happen within his respective parrish, in a book to be provided by the churchwardnener for that purpose, and if any master of a family or other person concerned shall omitt the giving notice to the said minister or town clark … such person for his neglect shall be fined five shillings.”2

-Unfortunately, anyone with experience researching colonial families in New York State will be able to quickly tell you that town clerks almost never followed this law.3
+Unfortunately, anyone with experience researching colonial families in the New York colony will be able to quickly tell you that town clerks almost never followed this law.3

 There are a few notable exceptions, particularly on Long Island.
-The digital archive of The NYG&B Record has a number of abstracts of records from the 1600s and 1700s, including town clerk records from Huntington, Southold, Hempstead, Gravesend and other locations in Nassau and Suffolk counties.
+The digital archive of The NYG&B Record has a number of abstracts of records from the 1600s and 1700s, including town clerk records from Huntington, Southold, Hempstead, Gravesend and other locations in Queens (some parts now Nassau) and Suffolk counties.

 The New York Family History Research Guide and Gazetteer contains specific citations to these articles - researchers can also consult an index to The Record or search the digital archive.